Digital Health Works Insights

 What a value analysis committee usually wants to understand

-The exact structure differs by system, but the committee normally needs clarity on five things:
+The exact structure differs by health system, but the committee normally needs clarity on five things:

 - Clinical benefit: does the product improve outcomes, reduce complications, or improve care delivery in a way that clinicians can defend?